followmyutopia/devextreme-documentation/concepts/35 ASP.NET MVC Controls/10 Prerequisites and Installation/20 Add or Upgrade the Resources in an Existing Project/10 Manually in ASP.NET Core MVC.md

         ![DevExtreme ASP.NET MVC Controls - Install the NuGet Packages](/Content/images/doc/18_1/Common/download-manager.png)

         Run the following command with this key.
-If `nuget` is not recognized, install the NuGet CLI using [this instruction](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference).
+If `nuget` is not recognized, install the NuGet CLI using [these instructions](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference).

             nuget sources Add -Name "DevExpress NuGet Feed" -Source "https://nuget.devexpress.com/{authorization key}/api"

     - **Local Source**

         DevExtreme NuGet packages for ASP.NET Core MVC are included in the [installer for Windows](/Documentation/Guide/ASP.NET_MVC_Controls/Prerequisites_and_Installation/#Download_and_Installation).
 Add their path to the package sources by running the following command.
-If `nuget` is not recognized, install the NuGet CLI using [this instruction](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference).
+If `nuget` is not recognized, install the NuGet CLI using [these instructions](https://docs.microsoft.com/en-us/nuget/tools/nuget-exe-cli-reference).

             nuget sources Add -Name "DevExtreme ASP.NET MVC Controls" -Source "%ProgramFiles(x86)%\DevExpress 18.1\DevExtreme\System\DevExtreme\Bin\AspNetCore"